p4dd9/birb/README.md

 Collaboratively, you and your community want to be best in the game.
 Work together and push each other to become the highest score leading community amoungst the Reddibird communities.
 Add Reddibirds to your community to automatically create your own community highscore.
 Ohh, and all your game rounds are acculumated into an "attempts" score!

-You find a leaderboard for games played and scores in the main menu using the arrows next to the title.
+You find a leaderboard for games played, community scores and community stats in the main menu using the arrows next to the title.

 ### Progression

 The has a varierty mechanics that makes the game incrementally harder.
 This can include moving pipes, smaller gaps, rain or flickering pipes .. or possibly .. invisible?

+- **Rainy Weather** it begins to rain lightly, obfuscating visibility
+- **Moving Pipes** pipes start to move up and down
+- **Smaller Gaps** the first couple of pipes have a wider gap to warm up
+- **Flickering Pipes** pipes start to fade out and fade back in
+- **Invisible Pipes** pipes fade out early on

+In the "You" section menu you find your current rank and how many more games you need to need to play to advance to the next one.

 ## Customization